 - When boarding a train take the end cars and avoid the middle cars; they will be less crowded

-- When purchasing products make sure to have a clear itemized bill before handing money over and then count your change
+- When purchasing products make sure to have a clear itemized bill before handing money over and then count your change (This might be outdated, pay with a card)

 - Do not trust someone who pretends to be a police officer who asks about counterfeit money, this is one common scam